Growers in the Eastern United States, with rain aplenty, once thought irrigation was just for their arid colleagues out West.

 Perry recalls trials from 1984 that showed irrigation brought a 20 percent to 25 percent increase in yield and return bloom and a 15 percent to 20 percent increase in fruit size.

-Irrigation is becoming more important in the East as growers switch to high-density trees on dwarfing rootstocks with shallower root zones, Alan Lasko of Cornell University told growers at the IFTA conference.
+Irrigation is becoming more important in the East as growers switch to high-density trees on dwarfing rootstocks with shallower root zones, Alan Lakso of Cornell University told growers at the IFTA conference.

-To help them, researchers have developed a mathematical irrigation model specific to apples in Eastern climates, because Western guidelines don’t always add up, Lasko said.
+To help them, researchers have developed a mathematical irrigation model specific to apples in Eastern climates, because Western guidelines don’t always add up, Lakso said.

 Irrigation models normally use the Penman-Monteith equation, which estimates the effects of weather on plant water loss, using the water use of grass as a baseline.